eglescout/moodle-mod_electaplayback/README.md

 Electa Playback module
 ======================

-The eLecta Playback module is a branch of the URL module.
-It allows users to download or play a link to an eLecta recording.
+The Electa Playback module is a branch of the URL module.
+It allows users to download or play a link to an Electa recording.
 It also allows a content description to be displayed right in the course main page.

 Requirements
 ------------